izlata/wumpus_world_agents/README.md

-# wumpus_world_agents
-## The Wumpus World Agents (Naive, Probabilistic, Deep Q-learning)
+# The Wumpus World Agents (Naive, Probabilistic, Deep Q-learning)

-In this project I built three different agents for the AI Wumpus World Environment (partially observable game environment).
+In this project I built an environment simulator and three different agents for the AI Wumpus World Environment (partially observable game environment).

 ### Naive Agent